Jack Welch Matrix

 The employee’s or manager’s behaviour is closely examined as well.
 In the employee’s case, it’s about behaviour in the workplace, interactions with others, communication styles, or other features.
 In the manager’s case, it’s about the use of various management styles.
-According to Jack Welch, it’s important for the manager to act in accordance with the organisation’s values and mission.

 When these dimensions are combined, a matrix appears with the following four quadrants:

 The managers and employees who fall into this category of the Jack Welch matrix passed the assessment in a positive way.
 These employees are an example to the others and are a perfect fit with the organisation’s vision and methods.
 The behaviour is positive and strengthens the motivations of others, and the performance and results are good to excellent.

 These employees or managers did not pass the evaluation in a fully positive way.
 Their score on behaviour was insufficient.
 If the behaviour is slightly deviant or undesirable, it can be improved and trained.
 If the behaviour is entirely unacceptable, or impacts others negatively, dismissal often follows.

 This group of candidates was not assessed entirely positively either.
 In this case, it’s the results that are insufficient.
 The results may deviate slightly from expectations, in which case improvement is still possible.

 If results are definitely insufficient, a transfer may be considered.
 If results are entirely lacking, dismissal may follow.